-However, a mind can derive information from them by obtaining previous knowledge on interpretation of ice layering properties etc..
+However, a mind can derive information from such things by obtaining previous knowledge on interpretation of ice layering properties etc..
 The information on conditions of the various eras when the ice was formed exists only in a mind that can reason upon its natural properties.
 It is not structured information contained in the ice itself.
-This is not specified information.
+Moreover, this is not specified information.
 It isn’t algorithmic at all.
-Not is it encodedm, the code exist in the mind of the interpreter alone.
+Not is it encoded, the code exists in the mind of the interpreter alone.

 The same thing applies to tree rings, soil layers, and the color of stars, a benzene molecule etc. These things merely are what they are.
 Information derived by understanding their nature and condition is completely other and can only be derived by a mind using logic.
 Logic is a property only of minds.
 Rocks have no logic.
-Rocks carry only derivable information.
+Rocks carry only matter and information can be derived from them by a thinking mind with other information.

 The information contained in DNA is however another matter altogether – again as I previously explained in the original article.
 It is algorithmic, prescriptive and descriptive information such as one finds in a recipe or a set of plans for building a car.
-It’s information doesn not point only to itself but describes whole information systems constructed with proteins by long sequential algorithmically ordered molecules of amino acids.
+It’s information does not point only to itself, but describes whole information systems constructed with proteins by long sequential, algorithmically ordered molecules of amino acids.